 This EASY kimchi recipe has a fusion of Asian and Southwest flavors.
-A spicy, tangy, and oh, so easy homemade kimchi recipe!
-This paleo kimchi recipe takes very little time to prep and make.
-The hardest part is waiting for it to ferment.
-A vegan friendly healthy side dish.
-This is the BEST kimchi I’ve ever tasted!
+A spicy, tangy, and oh, so delicious homemade kimchi!
+This recipe takes very little time to prep and make; the hardest part is waiting for it to ferment.
+A vegan-friendly, healthy side dish and the BEST kimchi I’ve ever tasted!

-An Asian Southwest Fusion EASY kimchi recipe, say what?!!
-What happened to the Fall food and all things sticky, coffee, and toffee.
+An Asian Southwest Fusion EASY kimchi recipe – say what?!!
+What happened to the Fall food and all things sticky, coffee, and toffee?
 Well, we’re taking a little sugar break today to feed the gut with the good stuff!
 No, really!
-This EASY Kimchi Recipe is gonna do wonders ya’ll!
+This homemade kimchi is gonna do wonders ya’ll!

 Today’s easy kimchi recipe was inspired by my love of fermented foods and gut health.
-Plus, I just can’t get enough of different flavored kimchi “style” recipes these days.
+Plus, I just can’t get enough of the different flavors of kimchi “style” recipes these days.
 “I just can’t get enough, I just can’t get enough.”
 Who sings that?
 LOL!
 Tangent.

 So let’s talk kimchi.
-What is it and what can we benefit from adding it into our diet?
+What is it and what can we benefit from adding it to our diet?

 More on that with my Asian Southwest Fusion easy kimchi recipe below!

 Kimchi tastes kinda like Asian style sauerkraut.
 Spicy and sour due to the fermentation process, and the kimchi fermentation produces live probiotic cultures.
 The ones that feed your gut with GOOD bacteria.

 Kimchi (kimchee) is loaded with anti-inflammatory properties as well as vitamins A, B, and C!
 Plus, the good bacteria (as mentioned above) helps with digestion and even fighting yeast overgrowth (like SIBO, leaky gut, etc.) source